Alex-Samari/nodejs-external-api-handling/README.md

   - [lab](https://github.com/hapijs/lab), Node test utility written for [hapi web framework](https://hapi.dev/)

-## NOTES
+## Known Issues

 - Testing functionality might be broken and requires further investigation
-- Testing is only implemented for the "/api/ping" route as of now
+- Testing is only implemented for the "/api/ping" route as of version 1.0.0
+- Concurrent API requests might not work as intended

+## Roadmap

+- Fix testing functionality
+- Complete testing for the entire application
+- Implement caching
+- Further investigate concurrent API requests